She Works Hard for the Money (album): Release

 Summer was credited with writing or co-writing every track on the album, mostly alongside Michael Omartian, who was also the album's producer.
 It became her first Top 10 album in the U.S. since 1979 and produced a massively successful hit single in the form of the title track, which was the final song written for the album.
 The sleeve of the single and album pictured Summer as a waitress who "works hard for the money" and the song was a tribute to "the working woman".
 The reverse side of the album also features Onetta Johnson, a bathroom attendant who worked at the iconic Los Angeles restaurant Chasen's whom Summer had encountered in the ladies' room and was the inspiration for the song itself.
 It was accompanied by a high-profile music video which became heavily promoted on MTV, soon after the breakthrough of Michael Jackson's success on the channel, leading the way for other black artists to be played.
 The song shot to Number 3 on the Hot 100 American singles chart, making it her biggest hit there since "The Wanderer" three years previously.
 The song was also given a Grammy nomination for Best Female Pop Vocal Performance.

 Singles

+"She Works Hard for the Money" was released as the lead single on May 10, 1983.
+It became a hit for Summer, reaching number one for a three-week stay atop the Billboard R&B singles chart (her first since 1979), number three on the Billboard Hot 100, and number three on the Billboard Dance Club Play chart.
+The single ended up as Billboard's 15th-best performing song of 1983.
+In addition, Summer earned a nomination for Best Female Pop Vocal Performance at the 1984 Grammy Awards, where she performed the song live as the opening for the ceremony.
+It became one of the biggest hits of her career and her biggest hit of the decade.

 Several more singles were released from the album.
-The aforementioned "Unconditional Love" gave Summer her fourteenth UK Top 20 hit and peaked at #9 on the U.S. R&B chart.
-"Stop, Look and Listen" peaked at #57 on the UK Music Chart.
-The soulful duet "Love Has a Mind of Its Own" with Matthew Ward peaked at #70 on the Billboard Hot 100 chart and #35 on the Billboard R&B Hits chart.
+The aforementioned "Unconditional Love" gave Summer her fourteenth UK Top 20 hit and peaked at No. 9 on the U.S. R&B chart.
+"Stop, Look and Listen" peaked at No. 57 on the UK Singles Chart.

+The soulful duet "Love Has a Mind of Its Own" with Matthew Ward peaked at No. 70 on the Billboard Hot 100 chart and No. 35 on the Billboard R&B Hits chart.

 The song "He's a Rebel" gained Summer the Grammy award for Best Inspirational Performance, her first win since 1980.
 The album's closing ballad "I Do Believe (I Fell in Love)" was featured in the Netflix original series Stranger Things 2 in 2017.